syphar/restore-virtualenv/README.md

       run: py.test
 ```

-This action can also be used if you have multiple jobs running in parallel that should use the same virtualenv.
+This action can also be used if you want to have multiple jobs running in parallel that should use the same virtualenv.

 `.github/workflows/ci.yml`
 ```yaml